P2P Governor

 Thread Safety

 The PeerManager is wrapped in Arc<RwLock<PeerManager>>.
-The governor task acquires a read lock for evaluate() and a write lock only for event application, keeping the write-lock window minimal.
+Each governor tick acquires a read lock to snapshot peer state and compute GovernorActions, then a separate write lock only to apply the fast, inline actions (background connects are dispatched as their own tasks and never hold the lock), keeping the write-lock window minimal.

 Files